Cases & Actions

 The Election Law Clinic filed an amicus brief on behalf of Professors Nicholas O. Stephanopoulos and Jowei Chen to the Supreme Court in support of Appellees.
 The brief details the applications and value of computational redistricting in the racial gerrymandering context.
 Unlike racial vote dilution cases, which hinge on discriminatory effects, racial gerrymandering claims depend on discriminatory intent.
 Computational redistricting can provide probative evidence of this legislative intent.

-STATUS: OPEN
+STATUS: CLOSED

 ISSUES: Racial Gerrymandering

-ELC is representing Professors Nicholas O. Stephanopoulos and Jowei Chen in support of Appellees.
+ELC is represented Professors Nicholas O. Stephanopoulos and Jowei Chen in support of Appellees.
 In their brief, submitted to the Supreme Court on August 18, 2023, amici describe the uses of computational redistricting in racial gerrymandering cases.
 They argue that computational redistricting offers useful—but not essential—circumstantial evidence of legislative intent, the key issue in racial gerrymandering litigation.
 When the demographics of a challenged district diverge significantly from those of corresponding districts created by computer algorithms using nonracial criteria, this evidence indicates that race was the predominant factor motivating the legislature’s design.
 Otherwise, if not for a predominant racial purpose, the demographics of the challenged district should be similar to those of the computer-generated maps created with nonracial criteria.

 The reasons for rejecting computational redistricting evidence in racial vote dilution cases simply do not apply in the racial gerrymandering context because racial gerrymandering claims turn on legislative intent and don’t rely on race-conscious baselines.
 Amici also recommend five best practices for conducting computational redistricting in the racial gerrymandering context.
 The brief encourages the Court to acknowledge the probative value of computational redistricting in the racial gerrymandering context, especially when it is implemented using best practices.